Ashok Gandotra. Photo Courtesy – Bewley’s website

 Born November 24, 1948, Ashok Gandotra was an all-rounder in every sense of the word.
-Abhishek Mukherjee looks at the only Test cricketer to be born in Brazil.
+Abhishek Mukherjee looks at the only Test cricketer born in Brazil.

 Ashok Gandotra’s father was in foreign services.
 He was posted in Rio de Janeiro when Ashok was born; in a subsequent decision by the Indian Government, the Gandotras returned to Delhi.
 The move possibly changed Ashok Gandotra’s sport of choice for good.